 - Synchronous sessions: I will try to arrange collaborate sessions, particularly early in the course.
 I will send out a Doodle poll and will try to set a time to connect with as many of you as possible.

-- I also may try to arrange a few twitter chats with other courses and will occasionally using the #RRUMALAT hashtag to draw your attention to interesting things I find/read/watch related to our course material.
+- I also my use twitter occasionally and will use the #RRUMALAT hashtag to draw your attention to interesting things I find/read/watch related to our course material.
 Consider this optional material and engage with it if you are interested.
 You can also DM me (@mkinchina).
+I am also on Mastodon, but not checking there regularly.

 - Assessment timelines: Your first assignment is not formally assessed until the end of week 4.
-I will be sending you some formative assessment on your early posts so you can work that into your first assignment.
+If you would like some formative feedback on your blog posts earlier than that, then just get in touch.
 I do try to get your formal assignments back to you within a week (though the RRU policy is 10 days).
 I will also be monitoring your contributions to the learning community, and may occasionally prompt you if I see that you are not engaging regularly.

 As highlighted above, I hope that we can build a welcoming and engagement community for you to explore the concepts in the course.
 There may be times where you might not be able to be as present as others.
 Please let me know, and more importantly your teammates, if there are times where you may not be able to participate as actively.